-While some literature examining women officeholders and party elites has emerged in recent years,24 there have been no broad-based, systematic studies of women candidates.25 Nevertheless, studies of candidates can provide considerable insight into the factors that are responsible for the present underrepresentation of women-insight that cannot be gained through studies of officeholders or party elites.
+While some literature examining women officeholders and party elites has emerged in recent years, there have been no broad-based, systematic studies of women candidates.
+Nevertheless, studies of candidates can provide considerable insight into the factors that are responsible for the present underrepresentation of women-insight that cannot be gained through studies of officeholders or party elites.

 The number of women serving in elective offices depends on two critical factors-the recruitment of women to run for office, and their rate of success in winning elections.
-A third factor, women's desire to remain in the offices they occupy or to seek other offices, is perhaps not as central three factors, largely because these elites include numerous women who have never held, and who have no interest in holding, elective office.
+A third factor, women's desire to remain in the offices they occupy or to seek other offices, is perhaps not as central as the other two factors but is nevertheless important.

+Studies of party elites are not particularly useful in examining these three factors, largely because these elites include numerous women who have never held, and who have no interest in holding, elective office.
 An elite active in party affairs does not constitute a particularly good measure of a potential public officeholding elite.